-Spondylolisthesis occurs when one vertebra slips anteriorly or laterally over the vertebra beneath it.
-While the most common site of this condition is the lumbar (lower back) region, it can occur in any area of the spine.
-It can be caused by congenital defects or continued overexertion, but the aging process also takes its toll.
-Degenerative spondylolisthesis – this is often referred to as Type III spondylolisthesis – in people over the age of 50 is not uncommon.
-As bones weaken and lose density, intervertebral discs also lose water content, elasticity, and height, which means that the proper alignment of the spinal anatomy becomes more difficult to maintain.
+Spondylolisthesis is when a vertebra slips over the vertebra beneath it.
+While the most common area where this happens is in the lower (lumbar) spine, it can occur in any area of the spine.
+Root causes include birth defects or traumatic injury, but the natural aging process or stress fractures are more common.
+Degenerative, or age-related, spondylolisthesis usually affects people over the age of 50 and can become even more common after age 65.
+As bones weaken and lose density, the spinal discs also lose water, elasticity and height, meaning proper alignment of the spine becomes more difficult to maintain.

 Physicians divide the degree of vertebral slippage from spondylolisthesis into grades.
 Grade 1 would indicate a 25 percent slippage, while a grade 4 could mean as much as 100 percent slippage.
 While it is possible to not have symptoms from this condition, more severe cases will cause painful nerve compression and abnormal spine curvature.
 Once your degenerative spondylolisthesis has been diagnosed and graded, it is important to partner with your physician to develop a care plan that can offer the best chance of meaningful relief and a return to a high quality of life.

 Pain from lower-grade spondylolisthesis can often be effectively relieved with conservative treatments like pain medication, rest, back braces or massage.
 If surgery does become a necessary option, decompression procedures have proven effective for grades 1 and 2, while physicians may recommend fusion surgery for grades 3 to 5 in some cases.
 For age-related spondylolisthesis, any surgery that dramatically realigns the spine after what could have been years and years of gradual shifting could potentially do more harm than good.
 Complications could include an increased risk of fracture, immobility or the development of problems in other areas of the spine.